 Welcome to WEEK 19 of #ChingonaFest Fridays on Aspiring Mama.
 If you’re new to the blog, here’s the link to the my Latina Dimelo column that sparked the conversation that’s still going strong.
 The premise is this: I want to raise my daughter to be a Chingona — on purpose, Las Tias and cultural backlash be damned.
 If you like the column, I’d love for you to share with your social media circles, leave a comment on the link, or whip up a happy lil’ Letter to the Editor telling them how you feel and send it off to Editor@Latina.com.
-You may not think that kind of thing makes a difference, but trust me when I tell you it does.
+You may not think that kind of thing makes a difference, but trust me when I tell you that it does.

 Pauline Campos: Chocolate or vanilla?

-PC: *Blushing* It’s okay, Lori.
-You don’t have to talk in riddles.
-You inspire me, too.
-Do you dream in color or black and white?
+PC: Do you dream in color or black and white?

-PC: Amen on the accent thing.
-I don’t think I have one, either, except I roll my ‘R’s’ when I say “three”.
-Go figure.
-Quick!
+PC: Quick!
 One takeaway you want your children to hold onto after they’ve grown and flown the nest…

 PC: Do you think in English, Spanish, or Spanglish?

 And there ya have it.
-To nominate a Latina for a future #ChingonaFest Friday feature, email me at firstname.lastname@example.org or tweet me with the hashtag #ChingonaFest.
-And don’t forget to check out my latest Dimelo Advice column on Latina Magazine.
+To nominate a Latina for a future #ChingonaFest Friday feature, email me firstname.lastname@example.org or tweet me with the hashtag #ChingonaFest.
+And don’t forget to check out my latest Dimelo Advice Column on Latina Magazine.
 This week’s reader asks a very serious question that makes me hope like hell he keeps me updated Check out my response and let me know what you think!
 Also, be sure to send me your questions email@example.com.